Can you take Viagra with alcohol?

 Bottom line: mixing Viagra and alcohol

 The takeaway?
 It’s probably fine to have a drink or two with Viagra, but there’s a chance mixing Viagra and alcohol together could increase the risk of their shared side effects (headache, lightheadedness, etc).
-Drinking heavily (more than 2 drinks a day for men) is not recommended at all, and doing so while taking Viagra is likely going to increase any side effects.

-If you have more questions about mixing sildenafil and alcohol, or are curious about other ED medications like Cialis (tadalafil) or vardenafil (previously available as Levitra), contact your healthcare provider.
+If you have more questions about mixing sildenafil and alcohol or are curious about other ED medications like Cialis (tadalafil) or vardenafil (previously available as Levitra), contact your healthcare provider.

 DISCLAIMER